 By Amanda Miller

-Lieutenant General Laura Richardson is the commanding general of U.S. Army North at Joint Base San Antonio and is poised to be promoted to serve as commander of one of the U.S. military’s 11 unified combatant commands.
+Army Lieutenant General Laura Richardson is the commanding general of U.S. Army North (Fifth Army) at Joint Base San Antonio-Fort Sam Houston and is poised to be promoted to commander of one of the U.S. military’s 11 unified combatant commands.

-But as an undergraduate student and Army ROTC cadet at Metropolitan State University of Denver, she didn’t know whom she wanted to be.
+But as an undergraduate student and Army Reserve Officer Training Corps cadet at Metropolitan State University of Denver, she was still finding her path.

 “If you don’t know where you’re going, it will be hard to get there,” Richardson told an audience gathered in March 2019 for the 50th anniversary of the city of Northglenn, her hometown.
 She said she discovered her destination in the Army through Northglenn High School athletics, MSU Denver and the ROTC.

-President Joe Biden announced on March 8, International Women’s Day, that he had nominated Richardson for promotion to four-star general and to serve as the next commander of U.S. Southern Command based in Florida, which is responsible for U.S. military operations in Central America, South America and parts of the Caribbean.
-If confirmed by the U.S. Senate, she would be only the second woman to serve in such a high-ranking position.
+Secretary of Defense Lloyd J. Austin III announced March 6 that President Joe Biden had nominated Richardson for appointment to the grade of general and to be the next commander of U.S. Southern Command based in Florida, which is responsible for U.S. military operations in Central America, South America and parts of the Caribbean.
+If confirmed by the U.S. Senate, she would become the Army’s second female general and the first woman in the Army to serve in such a high-ranking position.

-Biden recognized Richardson’s distinguished Army career and “barrier-breaking accomplishments” in a White House ceremony that also nominated Air Force Gen. Jacqueline Van Ovost for promotion.
+On International Women’s Day, March 8, Biden recognized Richardson’s distinguished Army career and “barrier-breaking accomplishments” in a White House ceremony that also included Air Force Gen. Jacqueline Van Ovost, whom the president nominated to lead U.S. Transportation Command, another unified combatant command.
 He described both women as “outstanding and eminently qualified warriors and patriots” when nominating each of them to four-star commands.
-The promotions were reportedly delayed by officials in the Trump administration over fears that the former president wouldn’t approve of women in those positions.

 Watch: Lieutenant General Laura Richardson's 2019 International Women's Day speech at Northglenn Community Center